sebivenlo/postrest/README.md

     }

 }
 ```

-With the appropriate imports will make you a full crud service for a students table.
+With the appropriate imports will make you a full crud service for a students table,
 and the mentioned "self coded" FantysCrudService also contains next to nothing:

 ```java